tade0726/tedzhao-resume/variants/ML_DS.md

     </span>
 </p>

+**Recommendation Systems**
+- Developed and continuously refined recommendation systems using iterative machine learning models, including Logistic Regression, LightGBM, and Deep Learning.
+This involved a comprehensive cycle of model development from data collection and feature engineering to training and deployment.
+- Implemented **Docker** for seamless end-to-end model deployment and development within an **AWS Sagemaker** environment, leading to a **5-10% increase in CTR** with each iteration.

 **Computer Vision / Deep Learning**

-Implemented deep learning models on hotel imagery to enhance the user experience, designing an efficient workflow for image collection and labeling critical for deploying computer vision technologies.
+Implemented deep learning models on hotel imagery to enhance the user experience in **Pytorch**, designing an efficient workflow for image collection and labeling critical for deploying computer vision technologies.

 - Leveraged ResNet to categorize hotel images into 20 detailed landscape and interior labels.
 Improved differentiation of similar categories by embedding nuanced business logic, resulting in a hierarchical labeling system that achieved **99% accuracy** in Top-5 predictions.
 - Utilized MobileNet to refine thumbnail selection for hotels, focusing on aesthetic appeal and detail.
 This approach evolved aesthetic evaluation from a single-dimensional to a multi-dimensional framework, using semantic analysis and object recognition to enhance image selection, culminating in a **+3% increase in click-through rate (CTR)** after implementing the new strategy.

-**Recommendation Systems**
-- Developed and continuously refined recommendation systems using iterative machine learning models, including Logistic Regression, LightGBM, and Deep Learning.
-This involved a comprehensive cycle of model development from data collection and feature engineering to training and deployment.
-- Implemented **Docker** for seamless end-to-end model deployment and development within an **AWS Sagemaker** environment, leading to a **5-10% increase in CTR** with each iteration.

 **ETL**
 - **Data Pipeline Architecture with Spark/Databricks**: Developed and deployed robust data pipelines utilizing Spark/Databricks, enhanced with AWS Lambda for dynamic feature generation and efficient data processing.